junxit/us-congress-bills-109/metadata.md

 - 2006-06-14 — Introduced in House
 - 2006-06-14 — Referred to the House Committee on International Relations.
 - 2006-06-14 — Sponsor introductory remarks on measure.
 (CR E1151)
+- 2006-09-25 — Considered under suspension of the rules. (consideration: CR H7323-7324)
+- 2006-09-25 — DEBATE - The House proceeded with forty minutes of debate on H. Con.
+Res.
+430.
+- 2006-09-25 — Motion to reconsider laid on the table Agreed to without objection.
+- 2006-09-25 — Mr. Poe moved to suspend the rules and agree to the resolution.
+- 2006-09-25 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H7323)
+- 2006-09-25 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H7323)